Salesforce.com Platform as a Service Review

 The Apex language mimics a C-style syntax and is a pseudo-combination that resembles Java and SQL (structured query language).
 To maintain integrity, extensibility and continued evolution, custom developed code is positioned in layers of abstraction whereby Force.com's runtime engine can interpret the metadata at the point of execution.

 Salesforce.com is continuing its PaaS push.
-In December 2010, the company acquired Heroku—a Ruby-based PaaS that supports a global development community and powers many social and mobile cloud applications.
-The company has most recently introduced database.com—a language-independent hosted database seemingly on the path to compete with Microsoft SQL Azure.
-How these tools strategically compliment Force.com has yet to be fully understood.
+For example, the company acquired Heroku—a Ruby-based PaaS that supports a global development community and powers many social and mobile cloud applications.
+The company also introduced database.com—a language-independent hosted database seemingly on the path to compete with Microsoft SQL Azure.
+How these tools strategically compliment Force.com and will be accepted by the market has yet to be fully understood.

-AppExchange is an online marketplace of integrated third party applications built for the Salesforce.com community, managed by Salesforce.com and delivered by partners or third-party developers.
+AppExchange is an online marketplace of integrated third party applications built for the Salesforce.com community, managed by Salesforce and delivered by partners or third-party developers.
 The AppExchange solutions are either developed natively on Force.com or built with non-Salesforce.com technologies and hosted externally by the provider.
 The majority are not native Force.com applications.
 AppExchange has filled core software gaps as well as expanded Salesforce.com's reach and extensibility into new business processes, vertical markets and geographies.
 There are about 1000 AppExchange apps, however, it appears that about 10% of those make up the lion's share of customer purchases.
+Nonetheless, there are some great productivity tools, such as the Meeting Mapper which I've become fan of, that will both aid user adoption and staff productivity.

 Next - Salesforce.com Integration and Customization >>